 It’s safe to say Baseball scoreboards have come an incredibly long way since the birth of the game in the 18th century.

 Historically baseball was scored by hand with paper and pen.
-Then later was recorded using score sheets, but both methods were ineffective time consuming, and extremely confusing.
+Then later was recorded using score sheets, but both methods were ineffective, time-consuming, and highly confusing.

 Modern-day Scoreboards are now electronic with bright LED screens, which has made it a hell of a lot better for the game and, more importantly, fans so they can now keep track of what’s going on, which has undoubtedly increased fan retention and viewership over the years.